atom/flight-manual.atom.io/CONTRIBUTING.md

 Take a look at the [Issues List](https://github.com/atom/flight-manual.atom.io/issues) for things that people would like added or fixed.

+## Adding, Removing or Reordering Pages

+In order to add or remove pages, or change the ordering of pages within the Table of Contents, you should edit the [`data/toc.yml`](data/toc.yml) file.

 ## Conventions

 In order to make the Flight Manual consistent, these conventions must be followed when adding or updating content.